-The protection of trees and hedges is the responsibility of the Countryside Section of the Local Planning Authority.
+The protection of trees and hedges is the responsibility of the Local Planning Authority.
 We administer tree preservation orders, trees in conservation areas and applications to remove agricultural hedgerows.
 We are also responsible for the administration of the high hedges legislation, which is found at Part 8 of the Anti-Social Behaviour Act (2003).

 Trees on Council owned land.

 The Countryside Section is not, responsible for the inspection and maintenance of trees on Council owned land.
 If you are experiencing problems with a tree on a public open space, highway verge, public park etc. then please contact the Council’s Landscape Unit via the Council’s main switchboard on 01633 644644 or email: mailto:email@example.com Trees within school grounds are the responsibility of the Head Teacher and Governors of that establishment and if you have an issue with a tree or hedge the you should in the first instance contact the school.